pekelund-dev/codex-test/docs/prod-environment.md

 Use this guide to provision and deploy the production pklnd environment with Terraform and the helper scripts.
 It mirrors the existing names used by the deploy scripts (`pklnd-web`, `pklnd-receipts`, `cloud-run-runtime`, `receipt-processor`, `receipt-uploads`, and the `web`/`receipts` Artifact Registry repositories).

+For lowest-cost usage that remains inside Google Cloud's Always Free allowances (Cloud Run, Cloud Storage, and Secret Manager), prefer a US region such as `us-central1`.
+The examples below use `us-central1`; adjust only if you have specific latency needs outside the free-tier regions.

 ## Step 1: Provision infrastructure

 Run Terraform from `infra/prod` to enable required APIs, create the storage bucket, repositories, service accounts, Secret Manager entries, and placeholder Cloud Run services: